Zarco sets new lap record in practice for Austrian MotoGP - RFI

 Championship challenger Johann Zarco was quickest in practice for the Austrian MotoGP on Friday, setting a new lap record during the morning session at the Red Bull Ring.

-The afternoon times, which are usually quicker than the morning, were slower as a downpour meant the drivers had to negotiate a drying track for most of the session.
+The afternoon times, which are usually quicker than the morning, were slower as a downpour meant the riders had to negotiate a drying track for most of the session.

 As the pit lane still buzzed with the news of Yamaha's suspension of Maverick Vinales on Thursday, Ducati-Pramac rider Zarco, who is second in the championship race, was in thrilling form on the track.